 ApsaraDB for MongoDB provides comprehensive security protection to eliminate your data security concerns.
-You can guarantee database data security by using zone-disaster recovery, RAM authorization, audit logs, network isolation, whitelists, or password authentication.
+You can secure the data in your ApsaraDB for MongoDB instance by using zone-disaster recovery, Resource Access Management (RAM) authorization, audit logs, network isolation, IP address whitelists, and password authentication.

-Resource Access Management (RAM) allows you to create and manage RAM users and control their permissions on resources of your Alibaba Cloud account.
-If multiple users in your enterprise need to use the resource at the same time, you can use RAM to assign least permissions to them and avoid the need to share the key of your Alibaba Cloud account.
-This reduces information security risks for your enterprise.
+You can use RAM to create and manage RAM users.
+You can also use RAM to control the permissions of the created RAM users on the resources that are available within your Alibaba Cloud account.
+If multiple users in your enterprise need to simultaneously use the same resources, you can use RAM to assign the least permissions to the users.
+This prevents the users from sharing the same key and reduces the information security risks for your enterprise.

 For more information, see How to configure RAM user permissions on ApsaraDB for MongoDB.